 A number of woodland clearings are reserved exclusively for self-build.
-The gated entrance of each leads to winding sculpted roads serving premium plots offering scope for variety, innovation and self-expression with each house compatible with its idyllic surroundings.
+The gated entrance of each leads to winding sculpted roads serving premium plots offering scope for variety, innovation and self-expression, so long as there is harmony between each house and its idyllic surroundings.

 Chimneys should be appropriately proportioned and detailed with a minimum of 1 per house.
 They should be co-ordinated and of generous height.